Women are as competitive as their male colleagues

 To back up their claim, the scientists set up a test in which participants – both men and women – were faced with a number of tests, in which they were asked to solve a number of problems for a fee.
 The size of this award was determined by the competitiveness of the chosen model.

 Men often turned out to go for the more competitive option, in which only the best performance was rewarded.
-Women, on the other hand, were more likely to choose an option where income was evenly distributed among all participants.
+Women, on the other hand, were more likely to choose an option in which income was distributed equally among all participants.

 Social component